Derived isogenies and isogenies for abelian surfaces: Twisted abelian surface

 In particular, when $X$ is supersingular over $\bar{k}$, then $\Br(X)$ is isomorphic to the additive group $\bar{k}$. \end{proposition}

 \begin{proof} For torsions of \eqref{Kumiso} whose orders are coprime to $p$, the proof is essentially the same as \cite[Proposition 1.3]{AY09} by the Hochschild--Serre spectral sequence and the fact that $\rH^2(\ZZ/2\ZZ, k^*) =0$ (\cf\cite[Proposition 6.1.10]{WeibelBook}) as $\cha(k) >2$.
 See also \cite[Lemma 4.1]{Stellari2007} for the case $k = \bbC$.
 For $p$-primary torsion part, we have from the Hochschild--Serre spectral sequence, where $\Br(X)^\iota$ is the $\iota$-invariant subgroup.
-Hence it suffices to prove that $\iota$ acts trivially on $\Br(X)$.
+Hence, it suffices to prove that $\iota$ acts trivially on $\Br(X)$.
+This is well-known to experts and works for any abelian varieties over an algebraically closed field (See the proof of \cite[Lemma 8.1]{Olsson25} for example).